Date lodged: 24 August 2016

 Answered by: Aileen Campbell 12 September 2016

-The Social Care (Self-directed Support) Act 2013 is founded on the principles of dignity, empowerment and collaboration.
-It places firm duties on local authorities to offer a range of options for how social care support is delivered and to give individuals the support and information required to enable them to make informed choices.
-This includes the option of a direct payment.
-The Statutory Guidance that accompanies the Act states all options must be described in full and that all options are equal.
+The Social Care (Self-directed Support) (Scotland) Act 2013 became Scotland’s approach to social care on 1 April 2014.
+It places firm duties on local authorities to offer a range of options for how social care support is delivered.
+The Statutory Guidance that accompanies the Act states that all options must be described in full and that all options are equal.

 The Self-directed Support, Scotland, 2014-2015 report highlighted data recording issues which the Scottish Government’s analytical services is working with local authorities to improve.